Adelaioana/github-slideshow/_posts/0000-01-02-Adelaioana.md

 layout: slide
-title: "Welcome to our GitHubAdelaioana's slide!"
+title: "Welcome to our second slide!"
 ---
+Your text
-This is my awesome slide slide
+This is Adelaioana's slide
 Use the left arrow to go back!